Frippicism: The key to career success is to learn to sell yourself and your ideas to your senior management.

 Four Fripp Don’ts

-- Don’t begin with creating with your PowerPoint®.
-If you use slides, create them after your presentation is created on a whiteboard or flip chart.
-Add your initial scripting, and go through your presentation out loud.
+- Don’t begin your process with a PowerPoint®.
+If you use visual aids, create them after your presentation is created on a whiteboard or flip chart.
+Add your initial scripting, and talk through your presentation out loud.

 - Don’t try to memorize the whole presentation.
 Memorize your opening, key points, and conclusion.
+Hold the overview in your mind.
 Practice enough so you “know it so well you can forget it.”
 This helps retain your spontaneity.

-- Never, never read your presentation, not from a script and not from PowerPoint® slides.
-Your audience will go to sleep.
-It is fine to have bullet points to keep you on track.
-When you invest more time creating your content and delivery and less on working on the PowerPoint®, you will feel more comfortable and confident.
+- Never, never read your presentation, not from a script and not from PowerPoint®.
+Your audience will get impatient.
+That will make you feel more nervous.
+With senior leaders, it is fine to have bullet points to keep you on track.
+When you invest more time on creating your content and delivery and less on working on the PowerPoint®, you will feel more comfortable and confident.

 - Don’t wave or hop.
 For live presentations, don’t let nervousness or enthusiasm make you too animated.
 Don’t distract from your own message with unnecessary movement.
 In a virtual meeting, make sure your background is tidy and does not distract.
 If you are using a virtual background, make sure you have a green screen, or parts of your body will disappear when you move.